Periampullary cancer: Treatment

 The treatment depends upon the stage of the disease and degree of jaundice.
 Surgery is the best possible option and can be considered if the cancer is diagnosed at a stage where it can be completely removed by surgery.
-If the jaundice is very high, your surgeon may choose to decrease jaundice before surgery by doing a procedure called endoscopic retrograde cholangiopancreatography (ERCP) and stenting.
-In this, a plastic or metallic tube called stent is placed in the bile duct which is blocked by tumour and opens it up from inside.
+If the jaundice is very high, the surgeon may choose to decrease jaundice before surgery by doing a procedure called endoscopic retrograde cholangiopancreatography (ERCP) and stenting.
+In this, a plastic or metallic tube (stent) is placed in the bile duct, which is blocked by the tumour, and opens it up from inside.

-If the tumour is advanced, then he may also give you neoadjuvant treatment (chemotherapy or chemoradiotherapy) to decrease the size of the tumour and then resect it to increase your chances of survival.
+If the tumour is at an advanced stage, the surgeon may instead choose to first administer neoadjuvant treatment (chemotherapy or chemoradiotherapy) to decrease the size of the tumour and then to resect the tumour to increase chances of survival.

-For unresectable tumours, an attempt to made to downstage them to a stage where they can be surgically removed.
-For this neoadjuvant treatment is administered and some of these patients will become operable.
+For unresectable tumours, an attempt may be made to downstage them so that they can be surgically removed.
+For this, neoadjuvant treatment is administered, after which some tumours will become operable.

 Surgery

-The operation to surgically remove periampullary cancer is called Whipple operation, also known as pancreaticoduodenectomy.
-In this, head of the pancreas is removed along with duodenum, bile duct, gall bladder, part of the stomach, a small part of the small intestine and adjacent lymph nodes.
+The operation to surgically remove periampullary cancer is called Whipple operation or pancreaticoduodenectomy.
+In this, the head of the pancreas is removed along with duodenum, bile duct, gall bladder, part of the stomach, a small part of the small intestine and adjacent lymph nodes.
 To restore gastrointestinal continuity, the small intestine is then joined to the pancreas (sometimes pancreas is joined to the stomach), remaining bile duct and stomach.